 6.1.1.4 In the Note, replace “ISO 16106:2006” by “ISO 16106:2020” and delete “Packaging –” in the standard’s title.

+6.1.4.8.8 At the end of the Note, add the following new sentence: “These guidelines have been developed based on the experience of the manufacturing of drums and jerricans from recycled plastics material and as such may need to be adapted for other types of packagings, IBCs and large packagings made of recycled plastics material.”.

+[Comment from OTIF: This new text refers to IBCs and large packagings which are not covered by Chapter 6.1.
+It is questionable if large packagings should be mentioned in this Note as currently no recycled plastics material is allowed for large packagings.
+For IBCs, OTIF proposes to add in Chapter 6.5 similar text as in 6.1.4.8.8.
+See below under Chapter 6.5.]

 Chapter 6.2

 6.2.1.1.1 After “Pressure receptacles” delete “and their closures”.
-At the end of the sentence replace “transport” with “transport and intended use”.
+At the end of the sentence replace “carriage and use” with “carriage and intended use”.

 6.2.1.1.4 At the end of the sentence replace “used” with “welded”.